ControlSystemStudio/phoebus/app/logbook/olog/ui/doc/index.rst

 **NOTE**: Since iOS 11 the default camera image format is HEIC/HEIF (High-Efficiency Image Format).
 This type of image file is not supported.
 Consequently upload of HEIC files is blocked by the application.
-Moreover, HEIC files converted to JPEG in native Mac OS applications (e.g. Preview) may also fail to render.
-Users are hence advised to ensure that all attached image files are shown as expected in the attachment editor preview pane.
+Moreover, HEIC files converted to JPEG in native Mac OS applications (e.g. Preview) may also fail to render and are also blocked from upload.

 Embedded images
 ---------------